judnich/TupleMarkup/README.md

 ### What is in this repository?

 This repo contains TML parsers and query APIs implemented in a variety of languages.
 These allow your applications to quickly and easily access data from TML files.
-Refer to a TML parser implementation folder for documentation on how to get started using TML files in your application language of choice.
+Refer to a TML parser implementation folder for examples and documentation on using TML data in your application.

 ##TML Syntax